Generating gridmap layouts

 grid squares.
 The gridded object can then be joined on a gridmap

-solution returned from (points_to_grid()
+solution returned from (points_to_grid()) in order to

 create an object in which each grid cell corresponds to a gridmap